 What is IPMA?

-IPMA is an international Federal, umbrella organisation for national project management associations from 55 countries.
+IPMA is an international Federal, umbrella organisation for national project management associations over 57 countries.
 We represent our Member Associations on the global level.
 IPMA plays a leading role in the development and promotion of the project management profession, providing standards and guidelines for the work of a wide range of project management talent through the IPMA Competence Baseline (IPMA ICB®).